fp7mplane/protocol-ri/doc/protocol-spec.md

 ## Components and Clients

-A component is any entity which implements the mPlane protocol specified within this document, advertises its capabilities and accepts specifications which request the use of those capabilities.
+A __component__ is any entity which implements the mPlane protocol specified within this document, advertises its capabilities and accepts specifications which request the use of those capabilities.
 The measurements, analyses, storage facilities and other services provided by a component are completely defined by its capabilities.

-Conversely, a client is any entity which implements the mPlane protocol, receives capabilities published by one or more components, and sends specifications to those component(s) to those components to perform measurements and analysis.
+Conversely, a __client__ is any entity which implements the mPlane protocol, receives capabilities published by one or more components, and sends specifications to those component(s) to those components to perform measurements and analysis.

 ## Supervisors and Federation

 An entity which implements both the client and component interfaces can be used to build and federate infrastructures of mPlane components.
-The supervisor is responsible for collecting capabilities from a set of components, and providing capabilities based on these to its clients.
+This __supervisor__ is responsible for collecting capabilities from a set of components, and providing capabilities based on these to its clients.
 Application-specific algortihms at the supervisor aggregate the lower-level capabilities provided by these components into higher-level capabilities exposed to its clients.